Urbanization in China: People's Republic of China

 The pace of urbanization in China accelerated in 2008.
 In 2011, a majority of Chinese citizens lived in urban areas and had urban residential status.
 Since 2013, its urbanization rate is higher than the world average.

 During the general secretaryship of Xi Jinping, China's urbanization efforts have aimed at reclassifying millions of rural hukou holders as urban people and resettling them in urban areas.
 China's goal is to urbanize 250 million citizens by 2025 as the first phase of a long-term green modernization plan.
 One of the primary mechanisms for working towards this goal is through the settlement of formerly rural people in provincial capitals, prefectural cities, and county-level towns in central China and western China.

 Under the 2014 National New-Type Urbanization Plan, the Chinese state seeks increase urban-rural coordination by incorporating rural planning as part of municipal governments' planning processes.
 The 2014 plan sought to attribute an urban hukou to 100 million people by 2020.
 It relaxed restrictions on small cities (fewer than 500,000 people) and medium cities (more than 1 million people).
 It maintained strong hukou restrictions on cities of more than 5 million inhabitants.The National New-Type Urbanization plan also requires 20% of municipal regions to be zoned as ecological protection areas.
 Xiong'an is presented in official discourses on urbanization as paradigmatic of the 21st century approach to urbanization.

 Before the 2020s, the majority of urban growth generally consisted of outward expansion from city centers, mostly into former farmland.

-As of 2022, approximately 65% people in China live in cities.
+At the end of 2024, the Chinese government stated that the urbanization rate was 67 percent.
+In 2025, the United Nations calculated China's urbanization rate at 83.7 percent, with the absolute number of people living in cities having peaked in 2021.
+The United Nations predicts China's urban population to climb to 86.8 percent in the 2030s.